apache/druid/docs/Tutorial:-A-First-Look-at-Druid.md

 Return to your favorite editor and create the file:
 <pre>timeseries_query.body</pre>

-We are going to make a slightly more complicated query, the [[TimeseriesQuery]].
+We are going to make a slightly more complicated query, the [TimeseriesQuery](TimeseriesQuery.html).
 Copy and paste the following into the file:
 <pre><code>
 {
     "queryType": "timeseries",